oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 Upon completion, click on "Close".

-2. Navigate to Tile 3 - Target Patch Compliance in the Fleet Maintenance Hub.
+2. Navigate to Tile 3 - ***Target Patch Compliance*** in the Fleet Maintenance Hub.
 ![](images/tile3.png "tile3")

-Click on the "Doner" icon under Actions for the sales CDB, and select "Update Pluggable Database".
+Click on the kebab menu under Actions for the sales CDB, and select "Update Pluggable Database".
 This will launch the operator UI of Fleet Maintenance.

 3. We are now at the operator UI screen, with pre-selected values for Gold Image, Target Type and Operation.
 ![](images/patching-ui1.png "patching-ui1")